siddhiideshmukh/mintlify-landing-page/README.md

 https://siddhiideshmukh.github.io/mintlify-landing-page/

-Tip: Use 100% browser zoom for best layout.
+Tip: For the best viewing experience, open the site at 100% browser zoom.

 ---